taraokelly/Theory-Of-Computation/CA/README.md

 )
 ```

-This test fucntion takes advantage of the function ```equal?``` and its generalized datatype support.
+This test function takes advantage of the function ```equal?``` and its generalized datatype support.
 These include strings, byte strings, pairs, mutable pairs, vectors, boxes, hash tables, and inspectable structures.
 Ref: https://docs.racket-lang.org/reference/booleans.html#%28def._%28%28quote._~23~25kernel%29._equal~3f%29%29

 ## Solutions

 ### Q.01

-Breaking this task down and examining what has to be done, it is to be noted that a "brute-force" algorithm is greedy exhaustive.
+Breaking this task down and examining what must be done, it is to be noted that a "brute-force" algorithm is greedy exhaustive.
 In this case, every positive number less than the positive number *n* should be checked to see if it is a factor of *n*.
 If it is, then *n* must not be a prime number.
 This is because a prime number is a number where it's component factors can only consist of itself(*n*) and 1.
 Since it is only every number less than *n* being evaluated, *n* itself is never checked.
-The number 1 must also be excluded from the search.
+The number 1 should also be excluded from the search.
 Every number is to be checked until the answer is found.

-**Answer**:
+**_Answer_**:

 ```racket
 (define (decide-prime n)